terralang/terra/README.md

 Programming languages make fundamental tradeoffs between productivity and performance.
 While JIT compilers can make dynamic languages like Python, Javascript, or Lua run more efficiently, they rarely match the performance of a low-level language like C, and can be difficult to use in a embedded/power-constrained context.
 On the flip side, C is much more difficult and error-prone to program in.

 Other languages like Go, C++, D, Scala, Java, or, Cython try to strike a balance beween these constraints.
-But this can increase the total complexity of the language, and can create weird interactions between features.
+But this can increase the total complexity of the language, restrict certain behaviors, and can create weird interactions between features.

-An alternative popular in the game programming community is to use two programming languages.
+An alternative approach popular in the game programming community is to use two programming languages.
 A performance language (typically C/C++) for rendering and simulation, and a dynamic language (often Lua) for scripting and configuration.

 Though Lua was designed from first principles to work with C, C was not designed to interoperate easily with dynamic languages.
-Terra is fills this gap by being a low-level language designed to work with Lua.
+Terra fills this gap.
+It is a low-level language designed to work with Lua.
 In contrast to Lua, Terra is statically typed, monomorphic, and manually manages memory.
 However, unlike C, Terra is specifically designed to make interaction with Lua seamless.
 The result is a pair of languages that are individually simple, but combine in powerful ways.

 Installation
 ------------

 This section will walk you through installing Terra's dependencies, and building the library.
 Terra is being developed on Mac OS X. It should also run on Linux, but it has not been tested on Linux yet, so there are probably small problems like missing headers, and different locations for some libraries.

 Terra uses LLVM 3.1, Clang 3.1 (the C/C++ frontend for LLVM), and LuaJIT 2.0 -- a tracing-JIT for Lua code.
 Terra will download and compile LuaJIT for you, but you will need to install Clang and LLVM.
-The easiest way to do this is to the download the _Clang Binaries_ (which also include LLVM binaries) from
+The easiest way to do this is to the download the _Clang Binaries_ (which also include LLVM binaries) from the
 [LLVM download](http://llvm.org/releases/download.html) page.

 Unzip the tar ball and then copy it into `/usr/local`: